 Describe threshold factors and grant size limits.
 What are the outcome measures expected as a result of the method of distribution?
-12 State Program Name: Housing Opportunities for Persons With AIDS (HOPWA), Housing Opportunities for Persons with AIDS - CV Funding Sources: HOPWA, HOPWA-CV Describe the state program addressed by the Method of Distribution.
-HOPWA and HOPWA-CV provide housing assistance and supportive services for income-eligible persons with acquired immunodeficiency syndrome or related diseases, and their families.
+12 State Program Name: Housing Opportunities for Persons With AIDS (HOPWA) Funding Sources: НОРЖА Describe the state program addressed by the Method of Distribution.
+HOPWA provides housing assistance and supportive services for income-eligible persons with acquired immunodeficiency syndrome or related diseases, and their families.